queritylib/querity/index.markdown

 Currently, Querity supports the following technologies with its modules:

+> The datasource configuration is not managed by Querity and is delegated to the underlying application.

 ## querity-spring-data-jpa

 Supports [Spring Data JPA](https://spring.io/projects/spring-data-jpa) and any SQL database with a compatible JDBC driver.

+## querity-jpa

+Supports plain [Jakarta Persistence API](https://jakarta.ee/specifications/persistence/) and any SQL database with a compatible JDBC driver.

+This module is not Spring-specific, so it's not a Spring Boot starter: you will need to apply all the configurations manually.

+You basically need to instantiate a `QuerityJpaImpl` object and pass it the JPA `EntityManager` you want to use.

 ## querity-spring-data-mongodb